 “We saw several doctors,” recalls Melissa, “and some seemed to think that it was recurring urinary tract infections.
 It wasn’t until we took our daughter to Nemours Children’s Clinic that we found out what was wrong.”

-Dr. Hubert Swana, a pediatric urologist at Nemours Children’s Clinic, Orlando, examined Summer and ordered specialized urologic testing that included a renal (kidney) ultrasound, a voiding cystourethrogram (a special test used to check for problems in the structure or function of the urinary system) and a nuclear kidney test.
+Dr. Hubert Swana, a pediatric urologist at Nemours Children's Specialty Care, Orlando, examined Summer and ordered specialized urologic testing that included a renal (kidney) ultrasound, a voiding cystourethrogram (a special test used to check for problems in the structure or function of the urinary system) and a nuclear kidney test.